edHelper.com

 2 Pictures of Richard show a tall, good-looking man with blue eyes and wavy reddish hair.
 He sports a short beard and a moustache.
 Seated on his white horse in his medieval battle attire, he is an imposing figure.

 4 Richard became King of England in 1189 upon his father's death.
-At that time, Richard and his brother John had been plotted against their father and were taking control of the country already.
+At that time, Richard and his brother John had been plotting against their father and were taking control of the country already.
 Richard was already the Duke of Aquitaine, the Duke of Poitiers, the Duke of Normandy, and the Count of Anjou.
 England was just one more addition to his holdings.
 It did, however, bring with it a new title - King.

 Paragraphs 5 to 11: